 See NJ top spots

-While a lot of NJ attractions are open year-round, there is something special about hitting them up in the summer months.
+While many NJ attractions are open year-round, there is something special about hitting them up in the summer months.
 From exploring the ecosystem in Sandy Hook to seeing the animals at Cape May County Park and Zoo, NJ is full of must-see places.
 So lace up those sneakers and get ready to explore New Jersey like you never have before.
 And if you are looking for something a little different, there are strange NJ attractions you’ll want to add to your bucket list too.

 Chase the waterfalls